EU Draft Article-Reply1

 When Advocacy Becomes Narrative Management

 Advocacy has played an important role in improving ship recycling.
+The industry should recognize and appreciate that contribution from the Platform.

 When shortcomings are documented but verified improvements are consistently ignored, advocacy begins to resemble selective storytelling.